 You are here: Home Program Overview & Objectives

-This program is designed for physicians, nurses, allied health providers, pharmacists, rehabilitation therapists, social workers, case managers, radiology technologists and first responders to improve the delivery of care in treating stroke and stroke-related conditions and diseases.
+This program is designed for physicians, nurses, allied health providers, pharmacists, rehabilitation therapists, social workers, case managers, radiology technologists and first responders to improve the delivery of care in treating neurological and neurosurgical conditions including stroke and stroke-related conditions and diseases.

 At the conclusion of this program participants should be able to: